 Everyday, we stumble into the world to work, play, eat, and everything in between.
 But, no matter how much fun we have in the streets, there’s really is no place like home.
 On most days, there is no place that I’d rather be than my house.
 Yesterday, I was sitting around trying to think of little habits that I could introduce in order to make my household a giving household.

-1. Place a piggy bank in your front hall or on your bedroom dresser and empty your loose change on a daily basis.
+1. Place a piggy bank on your bedroom dresser and empty your loose change on a daily basis.
 At the end of the month, donate the funds to your favorite charity.

 2. Give back to the environment.
 Throw those water/wine bottles and pop cans in a bag, and recycle when it’s full.

 3. Whenever you purchase a new item of clothing, automatically select something in your closet to give away.
 Give the items away on a monthly basis or at the start of a new season.

 5. The lotion that you never opened?
 The makeup samples still in the package?
 Gather those things and give to a local women’s shelter.
 You’d be surprised how new perfume or lipstick can help lift spirits of women going through difficult times.